 My decision to pursue a career in the arts may be ascribed to four key factors: affinity, ability, passion, and philosophy.
-Ultimately I believe that God directed me to where I am and what I do, but these four factors are what I see as the primary instruments He used in doing so.
-Combined, they led me to study graphic design, photography, and, my current profession, web design.
-I could expound in much greater detail upon what follows, but will try to keep it brief.
+God directed me to where I am and what I do, but these four factors are what I see as the primary instruments He used in doing so.
+Combined, they led me to study graphic design, photography, and my current profession, web design.
+I could expound in much greater detail upon what follows but will try to keep it brief.

 The first factor, affinity, is what draws most people into the arts.
 Without a natural liking, sympathy, or attraction to the arts, one would scarcely venture to practice them or pursue them professionally.
 For as long as I can remember I have loved all the arts, from music to painting.
 I doodled incessantly, danced to any music I heard, and had an insatiable fascination for the world of technology.

 My parents enrolled me in extracurricular art classes when I was five years old, and I continued to study under many remarkable teachers in various parts of the country and world for the remainder of my schooling.
 Those teachers developed my affinity into ability.
 They gradually guided me in acquiring the tools, knowledge, and experience necessary to achieve the aspirations of my imagination.

 As my parents encouraged the development of my ability, the combined inclination and skill incubated passion.
 Passion is what made me want to live, breathe, drink, and be art and technology.
 Passion is what made me want to learn more, push my boundaries, and explore possibilities.
 Passion drove my conversations, my focus, my goals and my dreams.
 Passion is the fire that, when fueled, provides fulfillment from whatever your mind and body find to do.
 At some point in high school I happily realized that my passion corresponded well with an entire growing industry, to which I could direct my focus when continuing my education into college.